dakadkart/xyz-documentation/docs/cli/topics/shapefiles.md

 	here xyz upload -f my_geodata.geojson -p property_name -s

-Depending on the size of the shapefile you may be able to pipe the geojson from `mapshaper` directly to the XYZ HERE CLI, using the `-` option in `mapshaper`:
+Depending on the size of the shapefile you may be able to pipe the geojson from `mapshaper` directly to the HERE Data Hub CLI, using the `-` option in `mapshaper`:

 	mapshaper my_geodata.shp -o format=geojson - | here xyz upload spaceID -a -t specific_tag

 > #### Note
-> While you normally can use `upload` without specifying an XYZ Space ID, you need to
+> While you normally can use `upload` without specifying an Space ID, you need to
 > do so when piping.